cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. You may now target the Cloud Foundry deployment using VMC, as described in the Cloud Foundry documentation.

-# BOSH Installation [bosh_install]#
+# BOSH Installation #
-There are 2 ways to deploy and use BOSH.

-1. Use BOSH Deployer to deploy a micro BOSH, which is all the BOSH components packaged in a single VM.
-For dev setups where you want to play with BOSH and manage a few applications, this micro BOSH should suffice.
-If you want to use BOSH in production or want to use BOSH to manage a large number of applications then you need to follow the next step.
+Installation of BOSH is done using something called Micro BOSH, which is a single VM that includes of the BOSH components in the same image.
+If you want to play around with BOSH, or create a simple development setup, you can install Micro BOSH using the [BOSH Deployer][].
+If you would like to use BOSH in production to manage a distributed system, you also use the BOSH Deployer, install Micro BOSH, and then use it as means to deploy the final distributed system on multiple VMs.

-1. Deploy BOSH as an application using micro BOSH.
-So as in step 1, use BOSH deployer to deploiy micro BOSH, then use the micro BOSH as a means to deploy the final, distributed production BOSH on multiple VMs.
-The graphic below illustrates this two step process.
+A good way to think about this two step process is to consider that BOSH is a distributed system in itself.
+Since BOSH's core purpose is to deploy and manage distributed systems, it makes sense that we would use it to deploy itself.
+On the BOSH team, we gleefully refer to this as [Inception](http://en.wikipedia.org/wiki/Inception).

-## BOSH Deployer to deploy micro BOSH ##
+## BOSH Deployer ##

 ### Prerequisites ###

 1. It is recommend that you install into an empty gemset (or similar.)

 1. Install some core packages on Ubuntu.

-		% sudo apt-get -y install libsqlite3-dev genisoimage
+		sudo apt-get -y install libsqlite3-dev genisoimage

-1. Build the BOSH Deployer.
+1. Build the BOSH Deployer, which is also known as Micro BOSH.

-		% cd bosh/deployer
+		cd bosh/deployer
-		% bundle install
+		bundle install
-		% rake install
+		rake install

-Once you have installed micro BOSH, you will see some extra commands appear after typing `bosh` on your command line.
+Once you have installed Micro BOSH, you will see some extra commands appear after typing `bosh` on your command line.

 **The `bosh micro` commands must be run within the deployments directory**